GiovanH/peliplugins/readme.md

 This one is very much tailored to my blog specifically, but it might be useful as a template.

-Gathers up all the links classed `.related_reading` in all the articles and creates an aggregate page.
+Gathers up all the links classed `.related-reading` (or inside a `.related-reading` classed container) in all the articles and creates an aggregate page.

 ## Hash drafts